Katrine-Marie/SVG-snippets/README.md

-This repo will over time come to contain some SVG / HTML snippets.
+This repo contains SVG snippets that can easily be dropped into projects.

+Examples are: filters, patterns and shapes.